Zinus-Inc/Zinus/_posts/2025-09-10-wonder-server-architecture-and-apis.md

 Zinus Wonder-Server (WAPI) is our public-facing API layer that brokers trusted access between external systems and our Shopify stores.
 It centralizes cross-cutting concerns like HTTPS enforcement, CORS, rate limiting, authentication/authorization, and integrates with external providers for email, growth, and compliance workflows.

+### What is Wonder-Server?
+- **A single, stable API gateway** that shields the Shopify admin APIs and third‑party services behind a consistent contract.
+Frontends, automations, and partners integrate once with WAPI instead of each downstream system.
+- **An integration policy engine**: enforces transport security, domain allowlists, rate limits, and token scopes so growth projects can move quickly without weakening our perimeter.
+- **An operations companion**: persists third‑party IDs back to Shopify, normalizes payloads, and exposes clear failure modes so Support, CX, and Engineering can reason about incidents.

+### Why it matters to the business
+- **Compliance risk containment (California mattress/box‑spring programs)**: auto‑schedules pickups, handles reschedules on refunds, and records external IDs on orders.
+This blocks costly fines, avoids manual agent time, and keeps our promise to customers and regulators.
+- **Revenue lift from growth surfaces (Klaviyo + Rebuy + CJ)**: safer, faster growth experiments without exposing secrets in the browser.
+Back‑in‑stock and list‑join endpoints drive top‑of‑funnel; Rebuy personalization increases AOV; CJ cookie governance improves paid attribution accuracy.
+- **Catalog trustworthiness (product feed)**: variant‑level feed curation lowers ad disapprovals and price mismatches across channels, reducing wasted spend and support tickets.
+- **Support efficiency (email relay)**: hCaptcha protects inboxes from bot floods, locale routing gets messages to the right regional team, and attachments/Reply‑To speed case resolution.
+- **Platform safety and stability**: HTTPS enforcement, allowlists, quotas, JWT scopes, and explicit 401/404 semantics reduce outage blast radius and simplify incident triage.

 ### Highlights
 - Enforces HTTPS, CORS allowlist per domain, and rate limiting in production
 - JWT-protected private routes with scope-based authorization